What you need to know about workers compensation claims.

 What happens if I hurt my back at work?

 If you hurt your back at work, you might be eligible for workers compensation to cover your financial losses and medical expenses.
-You should report the injury to your employer and submit a certificate of capacity from your GP confirming your ability to work.
+You should report the injury to your employer and submit a certificate of capacity from your GP confirming your capacity to work.
 The employer has 48 hours to report it to their workers compensation insurer.